 grant_single_labels|admissibility

-- Business must be incorporated and for-profit
+- The business needs to be incorporated and for-profit.

 grant_eligibility_criteria|who_can_apply